Global Optimization with Parametric Function Approximation: Missing Proofs

 \end{lemma} \begin{proof} The proof has three steps.
 First we obtain the closed form solution of $\hat{w}_t$.
 Next we derive the upper bound of $\|\hat{w}_i - w^*\|^2_2$.
 Finally we use it to prove that the upper bound of $\|\hat{w}_t - w^*\|^2_{\Sigma_t}$ matches our choice of $\beta_t$.

 \textbf{Step 1: Closed form solution of $\hat{w}_t$.} The optimal criterion for the objective function in eq. \eqref{eq:opt_inner} is

 Rearrange the equation and we have

 where the second line is by removing and adding back $f_{x_i}(w^*)$, the third line is due to definition of observation noise $\eta$ and the last line is by our choice of $\Sigma_t$ (eq. \eqref{eq:sigma_t}).
-Now we have the closed form solution of $\hat{w}_t$.
-Further, $\hat{w}_t - w^*$ can be written as
+Now we have the closed form solution of $\hat{w}_t$: